Ra1NuX/PlayTS/README.md

 ### Download the Application

-Click the download button above to obtain the latest release of OpenTS for your operating system.
+Click the download button above to obtain the latest release of PlayTS for your operating system.

 ### System Requirements